-- 5. If the indicator is not within this range, perform the following checks: - a.
-Make sure the airlock doors are closed and sealed. - b.
-Inspect the airlock door seals for cracks, tears or other damage.
-Any obstruction closed in the doors can also disrupt the air pressure. - c.
+- 1. Visually inspect the MIC 797P for loose or damaged components. - 2.
+Inspect for sign of obvious wear.
+If any items are found worn, replace the defective items.
+Refer to Section 4 for replacement procedures of damaged or worn parts. - 3.
+Turn on the light and air system switches to confirm operation. - 4.
+Verify that the MIC 797P is operating within the desired positive pressure range of > + .04. - 5.
+If the indicator is not within this range, perform the following checks: - a.
+Make sure the doors are closed. - b.
 Make sure the gloves and sleeves are installed correctly and sealed.
-A torn glove, loose clamp or missing O-ring can disrupt the air pressure. - d.
-Make sure the waste and sharps containers are installed properly and sealed.
-A loose clamp or container lid can disrupt the air pressure. - 6.
+A torn glove, loose clamp or missing O-ring can disrupt the air pressure. - c.
+Make sure the sharps containers are installed properly and sealed.
+A loose clamp or container lid can disrupt the air pressure. - d.
+Check the HEPA filter maintenance log.
+If the filters have not been serviced recently, it is possible they need replaced. - 6.
 Call CTG for service if the pressure gauge still does not indicate the desired operating pressure. - 7.
-Once the inspection is complete, proceed with sanitizing the MIC.
+Once the inspection is complete, proceed with sanitizing the MIC 797P.